bevyengine/bevy-website/release-content/0.15/release-notes/12770_Implement_gamepads_as_entities.md

 Gamepads are surprisingly complex objects: each with their own array of settings and unique identifiers.
 To make them easier to work with, each gamepad is now a distinct entity.
-The state of each button and axis is stored on the [`Gamepad`] component (along with metadata such as the device name supplied by the manufacturer), while gamepad-specific settings like deadzones and sensitivity can be configured with the [`GamepadSettings`] component.
+The state of each button and axis is stored on the [`Gamepad`] component (along with metadata such as the vendor and product ID supplied by the manufacturer), while gamepad-specific settings like deadzones and sensitivity can be configured with the [`GamepadSettings`] component.
+The name of the gamepad, unsurpisingly, is stored in Bevy's standard [`Name`] component.

 In Bevy 0.14, you might write: